alkimer/CreditRiskAnalysisProject/Readme.md

 ## Local Run

-### Backend
+### Backend & Frontend

 For project local running , run in this same path

 `docker compose up`

-This will start three docker containers:
+This will start four docker containers:

-after successful execution , you should be able to access the API Gui in `localhost:8000/docs`
+after successful execution , you should be able to access:
+- the APP FrontEnd in `http://localhost:8501`
+- the API Gui in `localhost:8000/docs`

 #### This API will orchestrate request back and forth with the REDIS message broker container and Postgres Container.